xingnanxia/Netfilter_Kernel_Module/README.md

+All the previous intermediate files are stored in another repository: https://github.com/xingnanxia/ArdisNatalie_Project4.git

+# Netfilter Kernel Module

-In order to test this kernel module, please `download the Demo folder`, cd to the Demo folder and enter the following into the command line:
+Inorder to test this kernel module, please `download the Demo folder`, cd to the Demo folder and enter the following into the command line:

 ####Building the Module: </br>